 Accommodation in Vietnam

 While some expats may have accommodation provided for them as part of their employment package, most people have to find their home in Vietnam themselves.
 It is not advisable to commit to a contract without having seen the property beforehand.
-For this reason, many expats check themselves into a guest house when they first arrive in Vietnam and subsequently begin their search for home.
+For this reason, many expats check themselves into a guesthouse when they first arrive in Vietnam and subsequently begin their search for a home.

 Finding accommodation in Vietnam

-Most people find accommodation via word of mouth, through their employers and by using the services of estate agents.
+Most expats find accommodation in Vietnam via word of mouth, through their employers and by using the services of estate agents.

 In cities such as Hanoi and HCMC, there are numerous websites that cater specifically to the needs of expats.
 These portals are a great source of information and have listings of available properties.

 For those who are not lucky enough to have their employer source accommodation for them, the next best thing is to enlist the services of a real estate agent.
 These professionals have a detailed knowledge of the local property market and can assist expats in finding a property that meets their needs and requirements.
 Estate agents also generally have access to a larger pool of properties, many of which will be snapped up before they can be advertised in local classifieds or property portals.
 Furthermore, having an estate agent negotiate a lease on behalf of an expat who doesn’t speak the local language can be incredibly useful.

 Renting property in Vietnam

-Due to the short-term nature of expat assignments, most foreigners who relocate to Vietnam opt to rent rather than buy property.
+Due to the often short-term nature of expat assignments, most foreigners who relocate to Vietnam opt to rent rather than buy property.